Occupational Therapy Assistant Application Process

 - PSYC 2301: Introduction to Psychology (Must be within 7 years of the application date)

-- BIOL 2404: Introduction to Anatomy and Physiology (BIOL 2401 and BIOL 2402 can both be used to substitute for BIOL 2404.
-The anatomy and physiology requirement must be within 7 years of the application date.)
+- BIOL 2404: Introduction to Anatomy and Physiology (Course substitution would require completion of BIOL 2401 and BIOL 2402 in order to cover all systems covered in BIOL 2404.
+Completion of this course(s) must be within 7 years.)

 - If any prerequisite courses expire in the semester prior to an application deadline, they will be accepted for the Occupational Therapy program.
 The application deadline is always in the Spring semester, so if a prerequisite course expires in the Fall, it will be accepted.